dashayvs/coursework_projector/README.md

 On this gif, an example of searching for similar recipes to the given [recipe of an apple pie](https://www.allrecipes.com/recipe/16268/apple-pie/) is provided.
 ![demo_apple_pie](https://github.com/dashayvs/recipe_recomendation/assets/101887992/b5c49868-692e-410f-aa04-fe3c0fcbab53)

+# **Data**

-The project's raw data was collected by parsing recipe information from the popular recipe-sharing website, Allrecipes.
+The project's raw data was collected by parsing recipes information from the popular recipe-sharing website, Allrecipes.
 This includes details such as ingredients, instructions, titles, etc.

+# **Models**

 During the development of the project, 4 models were created to compare and select the best *(models.py)*